Charles Stewart Addis: Early life

-Addis was born on 23 November 1861 at Edinburgh, Scotland.
+Addis was born on 23 November 1861 in Edinburgh, Scotland.
 He was the son of Robina Scott (née Thorburn) Addis and the Rev. Thomas Addis, a minister of the Free Church of Scotland.

-He was educated at Edinburgh Academy in Edinburgh.
+He was educated at the Edinburgh Academy.

 Career

 Between 1876 and 1880, Addis worked for Peter Dowie and Co., Grain Importers of Leith.
-Beginning in 1880, he worked with The Hongkong and Shanghai Banking Corporation and continued with them until his retirement in 1933.
-In 1883 he was posted to Singapore, then to the HSBC head office in Hong Kong He was director of the Bank of England between 1918 and 1932.
+Beginning in 1880, he worked with the Hongkong and Shanghai Banking Corporation and continued with them until his retirement in 1933.
+In 1883 he was posted to Singapore, then to the HSBC head office in Hong Kong.
+He was director of the Bank of England between 1918 and 1932.

-He was appointed Knight Bachelor in 1913 and Knight Commander, Order of St Michael and St George in 1921 and was awarded the honorary degree of Doctor of Law.
+He was appointed Knight Bachelor in 1913 and Knight Commander of the Order of St Michael and St George in 1921.
+He was also awarded the honorary degree of Doctor of Law.

 Personal life

-On 6 June 1894, Addis was married to Elizabeth Jane "Eba" McIsaac at Ardossan, Ayrshire.
+On 6 June 1894, Addis married Elizabeth Jane "Eba" McIsaac at Ardrossan, Ayrshire.
 Elizabeth was a daughter of James McIsaac and Elizabeth (née Watson) McIsaac.
 They lived at Woodside, Frant, Sussex.
 Together, they were the parents of thirteen children, including: